 It lunged, snapping its teeth at Jonathan’s neck.
 Henry Charles moved, blindingly quick, slamming his fist into the side of the zombie’s skull.
 The creature hit the ground hard.
 Jonathan’s heart pounded; if Henry Charles hadn’t intervened, the zombie would have torn into his throat with its teeth.

 The creature didn’t stay down long.
 Almost immediately, it staggered to its feet, undeterred.
-Again, it tried for Jonathan’s neck again.
+Again, it tried for Jonathan’s neck.
 This time, Jonathan snapped into action.
 He grabbed the zombie by the cuffs of its shirt, keeping its snapping teeth at bay.
 He shoved the zombie away from him, causing it to stagger back.
 Then he drew his pistol.

 He aimed it at the zombie.